 In Malaysia, most actuaries are still working in the traditional life and non-life insurance industry.
 However, based on trends worldwide and the rapid growth of the Malaysian financial industry, it is expected that more and more actuaries will ventured into the non-traditional areas as mentioned above.

 In the wide field of opportunities to manage risk, one industry employs more actuaries than any other: insurance.
-Within this bank002industry, actuaries hold significant positions:
+Within this industry, actuaries hold significant positions:

 With actuarial work, opportunities grow and change along with the world.
 For instance, changes in healthcare laws have created the need for more actuaries to evaluate the effects of those laws on insurance programs and benefit plans.
 Additionally, catastrophic weather brings opportunity for actuaries in the general insurance field to predict, evaluate and cover the risks associated with potential storms.